clsid52/clsid52/README.md

 - 👋 Hi, I’m @DanielSequeira
 - 👀 I’m interested in ...
-Payment Gateways - SaaS payment integration and implementation
+Payment Gateway's - SaaS Payment integration and implementation
 - 🌱 I’m currently learning ...
-K8S, Docker, Github, Webhook, AI for Business (Automation to reduce payment logistic Ops)
+Kubernetes, Docker, Docker Deploy,Docker Swarm, Github,Github Actions,CI/CD,Webhook's, AI for Business (Automation to reduce payment logistic Ops)
 - 💞️ I’m looking to collaborate on ...
-Visa/Mastercard
+Visa/Mastercard Communications
 - 📫 How to reach me ...
 Linkedin
 - ⚡ Fun fact: ...
 Did you know that only 8% of the world's currency exists as physical cash.
 The rest exists only on a computer hard drive in electronic bank accounts around the world.